smichaelsen/flocoff/Readme.md

 # FLoC off

-The small extension does nothing more than to add a `Permissions-Policy: interest-cohort=()` to every HTTP response sent by your TYPO3 website.
+This small TYPO3 extension does nothing more than to add a `Permissions-Policy: interest-cohort=()` to every HTTP response sent by your TYPO3 website.

 ## Why?